-On my inherited disaster, we didn't have the advantage of three ongoing releases per year delivering innovation, but we did manage to drag it out of the worst depths of the black hole by identifying and tracking the debt, getting the right people to prioritise value, and allocating time to paying back the debt.
+On my inherited disaster, we didn’t have the advantage of three ongoing software releases per year delivering innovation, but we did manage to drag it out of the worst depths of the black hole by identifying and tracking the technical debt, getting the right people to prioritise value, and allocating time to paying back the debt.
 It was a hugely painful exercise and the opportunity cost from the years of missed productivity was monstrous.

 Don’t fall into the trap.

 - Make sure you have a technical strategy that prudently manages debt while minimising reckless debt.

 - Ensure you have the right people in high-impact roles focused on long-term success.

 - Make good use of discoverable, strong patterns.

 - Ensure you are giving the software development team time to manage the debt and refine the solution.